-The market for infusion therapies and clinical nutrition, generic IV drugs, medical devices, and transfusion technology1
+The market for and generic IV drugs, clinical nutrition, infusion therapy, and medical devices / transfusion technology1

-We expect the global market for generic IV drugs, clinical nutrition, infusion therapy, and medical devices/ transfusion technology to grow by approximately 4% in 2015.
+We expect the global market for generic IV drugs, clinical nutrition, infusion therapy, and medical devices / transfusion technology to grow by approximately 4% in 2016.

-The market for generics IV drugs in Europe and the United States is expected to grow by about 5% in 2015.
+The market for generic IV drugs in Europe and the United States is expected to grow by about 4% to 5% in 2016.
 The demand for generic drugs is likely to grow because of their significantly lower price.
 The growth dynamic will continue to be driven by originator drugs going off-patent.
 A factor working in the opposite direction is the price erosion for generic drugs that are already in the market.

-Growth of about 3% is expected for the clinical nutrition market in Europe in 2015.
+Growth of about 3% is expected for the clinical nutrition market in Europe in 2016.
 However, given the financial constraints in these countries, the efforts to contain costs in the health care sector are being pursued undiminished.
 Continued high growth potential is projected in Asia-Pacific, Latin America, and Africa.
-We expect growth of up to 10% in selected regions.
+We expect growth of up to 10% in individual countries.

-We expect the market for infusion therapy in Europe to remain at the prior year's level in 2015.
-Besides a stagnating blood volume substitutes market due to restrictions imposed on the use of these products, continuous price pressure in the tender-driven standard-solutions business is expected to affect growth.
-Outside Europe, growth of up to 4% is expected.
+We expect the market for infusion therapy in Europe to remain at the prior year's level in 2016.
+Besides a slightly decreasing blood volume substitutes market due to restrictions imposed on the use of these products, continuous price pressure in the tender-driven standard-solutions business is expected to affect growth.
+Outside Europe, growth of up to 7% is expected.

-The worldwide market for medical devices / transfusion technology is expected to grow by up to 3% in 2015.
+The worldwide market for medical devices / transfusion technology is expected to grow by up to 4% in 2016.